elicia4/linux_notes/basics/ls.md

 ls -l
 ```

-This gives you a lot more information.
+This gives you a lot more information (ownership, permissions, etc.)

-To give information about a specific directory, provide the path to it as an
+To get information about a specific directory, provide the path to it (either
-argument:
+absolute or relative) as an argument:

 ```bash
 ls -l /home